HOGENT-Web/csharp/chapters/06/slides/presentation.md

 ---
 ### SnakeEyes - Client
 # Dice.razor.css
+- The file should be named `Dice.razor.css` exactly, then we can use file-nesting.
+Which will show the file in the solution explorer beneath the `Dice.razor` file.

 <video controls width="100%" class="center">
   <source src="images/dice-file-nesting.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>

 ---
 ### SnakeEyes - Client